Updated April 2022

 From simple addition and subtraction, to algebra and geometry—math is an important part of the electrician skillset.

-But remember, you don't need to be a natural math whiz to become an electrician.
-Fourth-year apprentice, Jon Kerr, told us in a recent interview, that math was his absolute worst subject in high school:
+Remember, you don't need to be a natural math whiz to become an electrician.

 "I was never good at math in high school.
 I was constantly failing tests, and barely passed grade 12 math.
 I had dyslexia, but it was never diagnosed, and I really struggled to make it through.

-But, once I learned how to ask for help, and starting using better techniques for solving math problems (using pictures, drawing out problems, taking extra time for tests), I did much better.
+But once I learned how to ask for help, and started using better techniques for solving math problems (using pictures, drawing out problems, taking extra time for tests), I did much better.

 If I can make it through the math, anyone can!
 For me, the difference was knowing that the math I learned in electrician training had a real, practical purpose.